jeroenrinzema/BECM/README.md

 <div class="becm-form_input"></div>
 ```

 This is a very simple example of how you could reuse the same input field without relying on any previous DOM structure.
 Below is another example of how you could reuse blocks/child elements with the `@extend` method. `@extend` extends the given class with the scope class name.
-Again will we create a small form but will we use the `becm-form_input` as base for `becm-contact_input`.
+Again will we create a small form but will we use the `becm-form_input` as a base for `becm-contact_input`.

 **Example**